HubTou/PyLists4C/DOC.md

 extern long double listSumDouble(LIST* pList);
 extern long double listSumLongDouble(LIST* pList);
 ```
-⚠️ There is no warning in cases of sum overflow, or precision losses.
+:warning: There is no warning in cases of sum overflow, or precision losses.

 ## Fetching elements
 ### listGet(n)